equivalent/scrapbook2/archive/blogs/draft--keyboard-lifehacks.md

 That's why I like adjust my work environment in a way that helps my brain do least amount of work to switch between multiple tasks.

+This article will be about some of the techniques / life-hacks I use in daily base.

 ## Typing with Ten Finger Typing Technique

 In ten Ten Finger Typing Technique a person is using all fingers to type.
 With left pinky on a QWERTY keyboard you type `1, q, a, z`, Left ring finger `2, w, s, x`, and so on.

+!['Ten Finger Typing - hand positions'][101]

 When developers type with ten finger technique, we are using the full potential of our hands and fingers to type.

 We:

+* move our hand only up and down not side to side - less effort for fingers
 * type faster
-* move our hand only up and down not side to side
 * type without looking on a keyboard
 * keep our eyes on a text entire time
 * less mistakes, less deleting
+* more productive editor shortcut execution

-When developers type with 2 or 3 finger they are loosing all the above benefits.
+When developers type with freestyle (2 or 3 finger) technique they are loosing all the above benefits.

-One of the biggest arguments against typing with Ten Finger Technique is that programmers and web-developers to often use special chars like `{}"'/?\~ <>` usually located on the right side of the keyboard, and therefore the right pinky gets to tired.
-Well, this is true, however the problem isn't that the technique is bad, the problem is that the of keyboard layout we use was designed for different group of people (writers, newspaper editors, ...)
+One of the biggest arguments against typing with Ten Finger Technique is that programmers and web-developers to often use special chars like `{}"'/?\~ <>` usually located on the right side of the keyboard, and therefore the right pinky gets to tired (image above, yellow section).

+Well, this is true, however the problem isn't that the technique is bad, the problem is that the of nearly all keyboard layouts we use were designed for different group of people (writers, newspaper editors, ...)

 ## Dvorak

-The QWERTY layout that is mostly used in western culture was designed for typewriters.
-The problem is that the layout was designed not for speed and productivity, but so that the typewriter wont jam.
+The [QWERTY][18] layout that is mostly used in western countries was designed for typewriters.
+The problem is that the layout was designed not for speed and productivity, but so that the mechanical typewriter won't jam.

-In 1918 Dr August Dvorak and Wiliam Dealey designed new layout of keyboard designed for speed and less error in typing called [Dvorak keyboard][5].
-In experiments done on typists it was discovered that Dvorak layout was 1/3 more effective in speed
+In 1918 Dr August Dvorak and Wiliam Dealey designed new layout of keyboard designed for speed and less errors in typing called [Dvorak keyboard][5].
+In experiments done on typists it was discovered that Dvorak layout was + 1/3 more effective in speed than QWERTY.

 > in 1933  International Commercial Schools
 > Contest typing competition QWERTY typists were complaining that they
 > were "disconcerted" from the noise of fast typing of Dvorak typists
 > [source][6]

-![dvorak keyboard]
+![Dvorak keyboard layout][102]

 With your left hand you hold all the vowels on the master line (which you type most of the time as they are in all